 A native of Middle Tennessee, I received a B.A. in History and Greek from Furman University in Greenville, South Carolina in 2001.
 I earned a master’s degree in Classics from the University of Georgia in 2007; my thesis, “Ambrose and Stilicho: Politics in the Post-Theodosian World,” dealt with the political relationship between St. Ambrose (ca. A.D.
 337-397), bishop of Milan, and the Vandal general Stilicho (d.
 408), who seized power in the western Roman Empire upon the death of the Roman emperor Theodosius in 395.
-I am currently on the tail end of an M.Div. program in the Hazelip School of Theology at Lipscomb University in Nashville, Tennessee.
-I anticipate completion of that degree, should all go well, in the spring of 2013.
+I have also completed the M.Div. program in the Hazelip School of Theology at Lipscomb University in Nashville, Tennessee.
+I look forward to graduating in December 2013.

 I am employed as a editor for the R.H.
 Boyd Publishing Corporation, the publishing arm of the National Missionary Baptist Convention of America; we publish Sunday school curriculum and sundry devotional-type books.
 My primary responsibilities include the editing (and sometimes writing) of adult curriculum and of our annual lesson commentary, as well as the creation of supplemental scholarly content for both the curriculum and the commentary.
 Prior to returning to Nashville in 2006, I worked for two years as a Latin teacher in suburban Atlanta.